vulinh64/vulinh64.github.io/blog/2025-07-14-spring-boot-3-keycloak-integration.md

 That's basically the core of our application!

 And all hail the `var` keyword.

-Screw explicit data type definitions, ain't nobody got time for that!
+~~And screw explicit data type definitions, ain't nobody got time for that!
+What's point of knowing the explicit data type when you still have to Ctrl + Click to access the actual class?~~

 ### Testing Our Application